tchajed/thesis/3-goose.md

 representation of the type being loaded and uses it to determine what offsets to load.

-In order to hide this complexity from the proof, we represent a pointer with a typed points-to fact of the form $l \mapsto_t v$.
+For the purpose of proofs we represent a pointer to an arbitrary type $t$ with a typed points-to fact of the form $l \mapsto_t v$.
 This definition expands to a number of primitive points-to facts, one for each base element.
 The specification for loading says $\{l \mapsto_t v\} LoadTyped(t, l) \{RET v, l